 13. Dream about a wolf talking

 Dreaming about a talking wolf could symbolize your ability to communicate with your intuition or animal side.
-Alternatively, this wolf-talking dream could be warning you about someone who may be pretending to be something they’re not.
+This wolf-talking dream could be warning you about someone who may be pretending to be something they’re not.

 If the wolf in your dream was friendly, it could represent an aspect of yourself that you’re neglecting.
 Pay attention to what the wolf says in your dream for additional meaning.

 For example, if the wolf tells you to run, this could be a warning to get away from a situation or person that is dangerous.
-Alternatively, this advice could point you towards taking action on an issue in your waking life.
+This advice could point you towards taking action on an issue in your waking life.